Reading Picture Books With Children: How to Shake Up Storytime and Get Kids Talking about What They See

 - E-book: 978-1-60734-695-1 EPUB, 978-1-60734-563-3 PDF

-Order a signed copy from The Eric Carle Museum Shop.
+Order a signed copy from my company’s online shop, Memory Lane Books & Gifts, or from the The Eric Carle Museum Shop.
 And, no matter where you purchase this book, a portion of the proceeds goes to support The Carle!

 See the Whole Book Approach page on my website for interviews and articles about my WBA work and this book.
 And go to the 2:05 mark at this KidLit TV link to see my interactive talk delivered at Book Fest at Bank Street On October 22, 2016.

 Storytime isn’t the whole story…What do the children see in their picture books?

 “I wanted to reflect on and value specific moments of insight, delight, wonder, puzzlement, and pleasure that have arisen from the times when I’ve met children in the pages of picture books and have really listened to what they have to say about what they see and hear.”—from the preface